 Operating a business in any jurisdiction will give rise to tax liabilities.
 At E&G Solicitors in Spain we are able to guide you through Spain’s complex tax system and help you to recognise, and lawfully minimise, your tax liabilities.

-There are three different types taxes associated with running a business in Spain.
-These are Corporate Income Tax (known in Spain as Impuesto de Sociedades), VAT and a local business tax.
+There are three different types of taxes associated with running a business in Spain.
+These are Corporate Income Tax (known in Spain as Impuesto de Sociedades), VAT (known in Spain as IVA) and a local business tax.

 Our accountants can offer you a complete accounting and payroll service to accommodate your business.
 The comprehensive tax advice we offer will assist you in making the right financial business decisions, safe in the knowledge that you are paying the correct amount of tax due to the authorities.
 We can also assist you with your VAT bill and understanding how you may lawfully minimise your tax burden.